Professor and Chair

 Email: mbecker (at) email.unc.edu

 Link to my CV

-For the past decade or so my research has focused on how children learn “displacing” predicates.
+From about 2000-2014 my research focused on how children learn “displacing” predicates.
 These are verbs and adjectives that do not select an external argument (subject) and thus allow another NP to be “displaced” into the subject position.
 Displacing predicates include raising verbs (e.g. seem or appear), tough adjectives (easy), and unaccusative verbs (arrive).
 My main question is how children distinguish these predicates from control verbs (want or claim), control adjectives (eager), and unergative verbs (laugh).
 These are predicates that do select an external argument but occur in superficially similar sentence environments (e.g. John seems/claims to like pizza).
 The answer I have pursued is that NP animacy provides a crucial cue: encountering a predicate with an inanimate subject should tell learners that the predicate is a displacing predicate.
-In 2014 I published a book about how NP (in)animacy helps children acquire displacing predicates.
+This work culminated in a book about how NP (in)animacy helps children acquire displacing predicates (Cambridge).

 - Dr. Benjamin Frey (UNC American Studies) on Cherokee language revitalization in conjunction with New Kituwah Academy in western North Carolina

-- Dr. Kristen Lindquist (UNC Psychology and Neuroscience) on children’s acquisition of emotion words and emotion cognition
+- Dr. Kristen Syrett (Rutgers) and Dr. Kristen Lindquist (UNC Psychology and Neuroscience) on children’s acquisition of emotion adjectives

 As part of my research on language revitalization, I recently spent 6 months at the Universidad del País Vasco in Vitoria-Gasteiz (Spain) where I studied attitudes of parents and teachers in this city towards Spanish and Basque.
 While I was there I gave a talk [link 1] [link 2] [link 3] about Cherokee as well as a radio interview.

 Please click here for information about our on-going studies and how to get involved.